 The thought of throwing a perfectly fine-looking piece of food can be too tempting for some people.
 However, if you have the gut feeling that a cake or any other food has been sitting for too long, it has probably gone bad even though the signs are not yet visible.
 Do not take the risk and discard the food.

 - Cover the Food and Keep Bugs Away

 Most of the bugs including the harmless fly are capable of carrying a variety of germs that can contaminate the food and make you very sick.
 Hence, keep the bugs away from the food table by using lids to cover the food or plastic bags that are inexpensive and easily storable.

 - Consider the Food Temperature

 Keep the warm food warm and the cold food cold.
-While serving the food, the best way to prevent the food from contamination and to keep them fresh is to maintain the temperature they should be served in.
+While serving the food, the best way to prevent the food from contamination and to keep them fresh is to maintain the temperature it should be served in.
 Use a bed of ice to serve food like salad and use a warmer for food that requires to be served warm.
-It is suggested that you serve the food in a cold area or under a shed if outside.
+It is suggested that you serve the food in a cool area or under a shelter if outside.

 With these tips, you should have a safe summer BBQ.
-However, parties are an exception as there are so many things to take care off.
-You may forget to maintain hygiene.
-Under such circumstance, you can rely on a BBQ catering service provider, who will ensure that everything is hygienic and served fresh.
+However, parties are an exception as there are so many things to take care of.
+You may forget to